AdaCore/gnatcoverage/testsuite/Qualif/Environment/content.rst

 -----------------------

-The Operational Environment in which the tool is used shall match the Qualification Environment in which the tool was qualified, as characterized by the items presented in the following table.
+The Operational Environment in which the tool is used shall match the Verification Environment in which the tool was qualified, as characterized by the items presented in the following table.
 The *Expected value* column here states the intended value for qualification, which should match what eventually gets logged within the |str_doc| report.
 The *Item #* column